solliancenet/dp-203-v2/labs/10/README.md

     ORDER BY submit_time, status
     ```

+    > **Note:** If there are still active queries, wait a minute or two.
+They are configured to time out after two minutes since canceling the pipeline does not always cancel the queries.

 6. Select **Run** from the toolbar menu to execute the SQL command.

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")